-More than 50% of all Queries got just one click!
-Less than 1% of the search terms have greater than 100 Clicks which is still low if you want to get stable conversion rates in my case.
+More than 50% of all Queries got just one click.
+Less than 1% of the search terms have greater than 100 Clicks which is still low if you want to get stable conversion rates in our case.

-To sum it up: it is impossible to make scalable actions by just looking at full queries.
-Let’s start grouping keywords together!
+To sum it up: It’s impossible to make scalable actions by just looking at full queries.
+Let’s start grouping keywords together.

-My goal is to assign keywords with low sample sizes to the next best cluster where we can make a good guess for its expected performance.
-User searches follow a hierarchy – by adding words, the search gets more specific:
+Our goal is to assign keywords with low sample sizes to the next best cluster where we can make a good guess for its expected performance.
+User searches follow a hierarchy—by adding words, the search gets more specific:

-We will use this approach for running a cluster logic.
-Based on the following rules we want to assign each query to the next best cluster when we go one step up in that hierarchy.
+We’ll use this approach for running a cluster logic.
+Based on the following rules. we want to assign each query to the next best cluster when we go one step up in that hierarchy.

-- Rule 2: A valid cluster, which should be used to assign more specific queries, should have a minimum number of samples/observations.
-I used a threshold of 500 Clicks in my code example.
+- Rule 2: A valid cluster, which should be used to assign more specific queries, should have a minimum number of samples/observations. we used a threshold of 500 clicks in our code example.

 It becomes more clear when you look at some examples: